What Times What Equals 225? A Deep Dive into Factor Pairs and Number Theory

 -

 Q: Are there any other numbers that, when multiplied together, equal 225?
 A: No, we've identified all the integer factor pairs.
 There are no other whole numbers that multiply to give 225.
-However, if we consider decimal numbers or fractions, there are infinitely many possibilities.
+Still, if we consider decimal numbers or fractions, there are infinitely many possibilities.

 -